Unlocking Efficiency in Garment Manufacturing with the Pareto Principle

-The Pareto principle, also known as the 80/20 rule, is a powerful tool for managers in any industry, and garment manufacturing is no exception.
+The Pareto principle, also known as the 80/20 rule, is a powerful tool for managers in any industry, including garment manufacturing.
 This principle suggests that roughly 80% of outcomes come from just 20% of causes.
-By applying this concept, you can identify and focus on the most impactful aspects of your business, leading to significant improvements in efficiency, profitability, and overall success.
+By applying this concept, you can identify and focus on the most impactful aspects of your business.
+This leads to significant improvements in efficiency, profitability, and overall success.

 Identifying Your Most Impactful 20%